dkam26/Flights-app/README.md

 A user can view all available flights

-A user is required to include an e-mail address, name, first name,profile picture(.jpg and .png images ONLY) and password on creating an account
+A user is required to include an e-mail address, name,profile picture(.jpg and .png images ONLY) and password on creating an account